 - How do I apply?
-You can apply online by clicking HERE.
+You can apply online by clicking www.abtech.edu/apply.
 After you apply you will need to attend a new student orientation.
-To see when these are offered click HERE.
+To see when these are offered click http://newstudents.abtech.edu/orientation/.

 - What is required of me to apply to the Pharmacy Technology Program at A-B Tech?
 After you attend the new student orientation, you will need to go to the Bailey Building on the A-B Tech Asheville campus and see an advisor.
 Here you will specify that you want to apply to the Pharmacy Technology program and take your placement tests.
 If you are transferring from another school, and have your general English and Math requirements completed, please mention this to your advisor.
 If you are already a student at A-B Tech and are enrolled in a different program, but want to enroll into Pharmacy Technology, simply see an advisor in the Bailey Building and indicate this to them.

 - How much is tuition, books, supplies etc. for the Pharmacy Technology program?
 The Pharmacy Technology program generally does not cost any more than any other program at A-B Tech.
 The tuition and fees you can expect to pay can be found at http://www.abtech.edu/a-b-tech-catalog/tuition-expenses/tuition.

 - What types of classes will I be taking in the Pharmacy Technician program?
 During the program you will experience classes that feature lectures, face to face instruction, and firsthand experience via laboratory exercises and clinicals.
 Clinicals are experienced later in the program and place the student within an actual pharmacy setting under supervision of the clinical instructor and preceptors at the clinical site.

 - Are there night classes for pharmacy technology?
-Currently night classes are not being offered for pharmacy technology.
-We are currently gauging the interest in night classes and will add them if appropriate.
-Some general education classes required for the Pharmacy Technology Program are offered at night and online. **If you would prefer night to day classes please tell us at firstname.lastname@example.org
+If you are a currently employed Pharmacy Technician, A-B-Tech will begin offering night classes as a part-time diploma program in the Fall of 2014.
+Currently night classes are not being offered for those not currently employed as a pharmacy technician.
+Some general education classes required for the Pharmacy Technology Program are offered at night and online.

 - Are there online classes for pharmacy technology?
 Currently online classes are not being offered for pharmacy technology due to the high content of laboratory and clinical experiences associated with our lectures classes.
 We will be introducing some online offerings in the Fall of 2014 for our part-time diploma program for currently employed Pharmacy Technicians.
 Some general education classes required for the Pharmacy Technology Program are offered online however.